ColinChavez/Udacity-IPND-Logs-Analysis/README.md

-**```psql```** — the PostgreSQL command line program **```-d news ```**— connect to the database named news which has been set up for you **```-f newsdata.sql```** — run the **SQL** statements in the file **```newsdata.sql```** Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.
+**```psql```** — the PostgreSQL command line program **```-d news ```**— connect to the database named news which has been set up for you **```-f newsdata.sql```** — run the **SQL** statements in the file **```newsdata.sql```** Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.**THIS COMMAND ONLY NEEDS TO BE RUN ONCE!**
 # Please Create the following Views:
 ```
 Question 1: